HabitatMap/HabitatMap/pages/airbeam/users-guide.md

   </h2>

   <p class="p--body">
     AirBeam3 contains a lithium battery.
-Exposure of the AirBeam 3 to extreme heat will degrade the batteries performance and could lead to overheating and fire.
-If the battery gives off an odor, generates heat, becomes discolored or deformed, or in any way appears abnormal, remove it from the AirBeam3 enclosure and place it in a contained vessel, such as a metal box.
+Exposing AirBeam 3 to extreme heat will degrade the batteries performance and could lead to overheating and fire.
+If the battery gives off an odor, generates heat, becomes discolored or deformed, or in any way appears abnormal immediately unplug and power off the the AirBeam3 and place it in a contained vessel, such as a metal box.
   </p>